adamlofting/gitribution-2/README.md

 * heroku toolbelt
 * mysql db

-## Setup an activities table in mysql
+## Setup an activities and summary table in mysql
 See script in sql/create_table.sql

 ## Environment Config